viddeshg/CSS_Programs/README.md

 **Practical 4:** Finding primitive roots of the group G = <Zp*, *>

-**Practical 5a:** To implement RSA Algorithm for providing confidentiality.

-**Practical 5b:** To implement RSA Algorithm for providing authentication.
+**Practical 5:** To implement RSA Algorithm for providing confidentiality and authentication.

 **Practical 6:** To implement Rabin Cryptosystem.